yykamei/thwack/README.md

 In many cases, we know the name of a file when we want to open it, but we may not be sure where it's located.
 In this case, we can search it with our file explorer.
-However, if we're in the terminal console, it's cumbersome to switch to another application.
+However, if we're in a terminal console, it's cumbersome to switch to another application.
 There might be few command-line tools to support this functionality, but they require us to combine some commands with pipes to get things done.